 Since its founding in 1963, the Houston Law Review has been driven by ambitious student editors committed to cultivating their university’s reputation as a modern law center and providing a platform for legal scholarship on far-reaching topics.
 The current e-board is no exception—not only continuing the law review’s legacy of publishing quality content but also looking to the journal’s digital future and taking steps to better serve their many online readers.

-In time for its 56th volume, the Houston Law Review has launched a new website via Scholastica’s publishing software, including both PDF and HTML articles produced via Scholastica’s typesetting service.
+In time for its 56th volume, the Houston Law Review has launched a new website using Scholastica’s publishing platform, and started publishing both PDF and HTML articles using Scholastica’s production service.
 The team was driven by the desire to make their content more discoverable online and empower readers to explore the law review from all digital devices.
 The new law review website and article formats are helping the Houston Law Review to not only present articles in more engaging ways but also optimize its content for mainstream and academic search engines, with rich machine-readable metadata, full-text XML files for all articles, and Google Scholar links in references among other search and indexing benefits.

 Where is the Houston Law Review today in terms of fulfilling your mission and vision for the publication and what made you decide to focus on revamping your online presence?